-On the other hand, the deployment of single or several pilots for the intended users, will determine the transition’s readiness before executing it for all users.
-Let’s us now consider few steps before launching a pilot:
+On the other hand, the deployment of single or several pilots for the intended users will determine the transition’s readiness before executing it for all users.
+Let’s now consider a few steps before launching a pilot:

-- Confirm the course of passwordless authentication and whether it meets company expectations and working as the per the use case.
+- Confirm the course of passwordless authentication and whether it meets company expectations and works as per the use case.

-- Organization should verify that authentication criteria are being met as per their requirement.
+- Organizations should verify that authentication criteria are being met as per their requirement.

 4) Don’t overlook the communication factor

-Training, testing, and communication is a very vital step and shouldn’t be overlooked.
-Communication is imperative to plan virtual and live events to provide users with in-depth knowledge of solution and processes for users.
+Training, testing, and communication is very vital step and shouldn’t be overlooked.
+Communication is imperative to plan virtual and live events to provide users with in-depth knowledge of solutions and processes for users.